 Medication shall be left in the manufacturer tamper proof package, as applicable.
 Due to the requirement for refrigeration to extend its shelf life, Lorazepam (CIV) is stored in a small refrigerator in the secured supply room.

-Inventory of the station vault is tracked in the OpertativeIQ narcotic tracking module.
+Inventory of the station vault is tracked in the Operative narcotic tracking module.
 Stocking, issue, transferring, and auditing of the safe is done in accordance with current Standard Operating Procedures.
 Each vault should have an audit completed no less than once every four weeks.

 In the Ambulance: Controlled medications (with the exception of Lorazepam) are stored in a Knox MedVault® Drug Locker.
 Inside the vault, the medications are kept in sealed, tagged box.
-These tags have a unique number that number will be recorded in the Narcotic Use Logbook at the beginning of each shift by the arriving on-duty crew along with a verification of the number of medication inside the container.
+These tags have a unique number that number will be recorded in the narcotics management system at the beginning of each shift by the arriving on-duty crew along with a verification of the number of medication inside the container.
 Medication shall be left in the manufacturer tamper proof package, as applicable.
-Due to the requirement for refrigeration to extend its shelf life, Lorazepam (CIV) is stored in the small refrigerator on the ambulance, but the quantity shall be verified an recorded in the Narcotic Use Logbook describe above.
+Due to the requirement for refrigeration to extend its shelf life, Lorazepam (CIV) is stored in the small refrigerator on the ambulance, but the quantity shall be verified an recorded in the narcotic management system describe above.

-At no time should the Controlled Substances (with the exception of Lorazepam) be left unsecured in the ambulance.
-Controlled substances will not be stored in ambulances not in service.
+At no time should the Controlled Substances (with the exception of Lorazepam) be left unsecured in the ambulance, or carried by the provider, when not actively engaged in responding to, or providing patient care.
+Controlled substances will not be stored in ambulances, not in service.

+Emergency medical services vehicles storing controlled substances must be locked when parked outside of a stationhouse, or when it is actively in use, but unattended during non-emergency stops.

+An emergency medical services vehicle storing controlled substances does not need to be locked only if it is parked within an enclosed stationhouse, it is at the scene of an emergency, or emergency services personnel are in attendance.
+Personnel are considered to be in attendance when personnel are physically present and able to monitor the vehicle; such as when the vehicle is traveling to or from the scene of an emergency, or it is at public displays or educational events.

 Any discrepancies shall be reported immediately to the designated Officer-In-Charge.